• Skip to primary navigation

 • Serve the bratwurst and sauerkraut with mustard mashed potatoes, vegan pierogi, or on a pretzel bun.

-If you like, garnish with sliced green onion.
+If you like, garnish with sliced scallion.

 Notes